Hey! My name's Craig. While I'm not much of an internet guy, I do know a ton about guitar effects!

 |Morley Power Wah||Read Review

 Let's get into these pedals a bit deeper!

 Dunlop Original Crybaby

 This is our top choice just because it is a classic.
-If you are looking for that memorable wah tone, this is the right one to choose.
+If you are looking for that memorable wah tone, Dunlop is the right one to choose.

 - This pedal is almost literally built like a tank.
-It's rugged and can take a lot of abuse.
+The enclosure is rugged and can take a lot of abuse.
 Not that you should be abusing it, but it will definitely last and not fall apart!